tillsteinbach/WeConnect-mqtt/README.md

 You need to install python 3 on your system: [How to install python](https://realpython.com/installing-python/).
 The minimum required python version is 3.8

 ### Login & Consent
-WeConnect-mqtt is based on the new WeConnect ID API that was introduced with the new series of ID cars.
-If you use another car or hybrid you probably need to agree to the terms and conditions of the WeConnect ID interface.
-Easiest to do so is by installing the WeConnect ID app on your smartphone and login there.
+WeConnect-mqtt is based on the new WeConnect API that was introduced with the new series of ID cars.
+If you use another car or hybrid you probably need to agree to the terms and conditions of the new WeConnect interface.
+Easiest to do so is by installing the Volkswagen app on your smartphone and login there.
 If necessary you will be asked to agree to the terms and conditions.

 ## How to install
 If you want to use WeConnect-mqtt, the easiest way is to obtain it from [PyPI](https://pypi.org/project/weconnect-mqtt/).
 Just install instead using: